This Be The Verse: Themes and interpretation

 The title is taken from a line in Robert Louis Stevenson's 1896 poem "Requiem":"This be the verse you grave for me."
 Larkin's version turns the sentiment upside down, replacing acceptance with cynical inheritance.

 Critics have interpreted the poem as both comic and despairing.
-According to The Cambridge Companion to Philip Larkin, Larkin "reduces the domestic comedy of human failure to a universal law" while maintaining an ironic tenderness toward his subjects.
+According to The Cambridge Companion to English Poets (Chapter 29 on Larkin), Larkin "reduces the domestic comedy of human failure to a universal law" while maintaining an ironic tenderness toward his subjects.
 The poem's conversational tone and metrical precision exemplify Larkin's colloquial modernism—using everyday diction within traditional verse forms.

 Reception and legacy

 Since its first appearance, This Be the Verse has become one of the most quoted English poems of the 20th century.

-This Be the Verse continues to appear in anthologies and curricula, though its language has occasionally caused controversy in classroom contexts.
+It continues to appear in anthologies and curricula, though its language has occasionally caused controversy in classroom contexts.
 Scholars note that despite its cynicism, the poem's metrical control and final imperative ("don't have any kids yourself") lend it an almost moral authority.

 In popular culture

-The poem has appeared in numerous films, plays, and TV programs:
+The poem has appeared in numerous works in media: